madhavpandey33/number-service/README.md

 * Clone this project
 * Go to the  class `NumberServiceApplication.java` and run as java application

 You should be able to verify the server status from the console logs.
 Sever should start on default port - `8080`.
+And management endpoint will be available at `8082`

 Note: You can always change the port in `application.properties`.